KittyCAD/modeling-app/docs/kcl/std.md

 * `data`: `LinearPatternData` - Data for a linear pattern.
 ```
 {
 	// The axis of the pattern.
-This is a 3D vector.
+This is a 2D vector.
-	axis: [number, number, number],
+	axis: [number, number],
 	// The distance between each repetition.
 This can also be referred to as spacing.
 	distance: number,
 	// The number of repetitions.
 Must be greater than 0.
 This excludes the original entity.
 For example, if `repetitions` is 1, the original entity will be copied once.